Dervish: Whirling dervishes

-The whirling dance or Sufi whirling that is proverbially associated with dervishes is best known in the West by the practices (performances) of the Mevlevi order in Turkey, and is part of a formal ceremony known as the Sama.
+The whirling dance or Sufi whirling that is proverbially associated with dervishes is best known in the West by the practices (performances) of the Turkish-origin Mevlevi Order and is part of a formal ceremony known as the sama.
 It is, however, also practiced by other orders.
-The Sama is only one of the many Sufi ceremonies performed to try to reach religious ecstasy (majdhb, fana).
-The name Mevlevi comes from the Persian poet Rumi, who was a dervish himself.
+The Sama is only one of many Sufi ceremonies performed to attain religious ecstasy (jadhb or fana).
+The name Mevlevi comes from the Persian-language poet Rumi, who was a dervish himself.
 This practice, though not intended as entertainment, has become a tourist attraction in Turkey.